tomsterBG/tomsterbg.github.io/_posts/2025-08-25-programming-with-ai-correctly.md

 This may sound contradictory with me saying not to use AI to finish your work, but it isn't, because i am still the last judge.
 I decide what needs to happen and i always use AI in the browser, not in my coding environment.

 Just today i was about to push to Github and decided to zip my code, ask the AI what may be wrong with it and guess what, it found a bug!
 I had an event being fired *before* clamping a value, causing the event to have an incorrect number as an argument, a number that could go outside of the clamping limits.
 I would have had to proofread my code for the 50th time by now to notice that.

+## Quick learning in the beginning

+This is basically an extension of me saying that it's good at explaining singular things and that you shouldn't use AI to finish your work.

+Sometimes that last one would sound like "AI doesn't finish your work, it starts it".
+And we can see how that happens.
+Think of it like a jumpstart.
+Going into the unknown and using this tool to become familiar with this unknown.

+For example when asking it to change something, you could look for which files it touched to make the change.
+When you get stuck, which happens a lot to new people, you could ask some questions, inform yourself, then test your knowledge.
+If it's wrong, you can always apply human intelligence to understand that it lied to you.

+## The rubber duck

+I have never truly used a rubber duck, but i have noticed that often times when i explain a problem correctly to other people, whether on forums or on Discord, i sometimes realize the answer to my problem even before i send the message.
+The rubber duck strategy is really powerful.

+This isn't as much of an AI's strength as it is your own strength.

+Learn how to explain things correctly and precisely.
+Use the AI as a duck to which you'll explain your problem.
+Hell, you could even ask "I want to improve my explanation skills, so tell me honestly, is my explanation clear?".

+I find it necessary to force it to be brutally honest because if i don't say it explicitly, AI will use flattery and hide the honesty.
+Maybe because many people don't like the truth?
+Oh well, that's a topic for another time.